-Ireland’s largest electrical and battery recycling scheme, WEEE Ireland has had a very successful year in 2018.
+Ireland’s largest electrical and battery recycling scheme, WEEE Ireland has had a number of very successful years.

-The 2018 Annual Report outlines a year of further growth for the WEEE Ireland Scheme, with increases in membership, collection tonnes, and overall activity.
-WEEE Ireland achieved the targets set to collect 65% of WEEE placed on the market by members in 2018, so well done!
+The WEEE Ireland Annual Reports available below outline a number of years of positive performance for the WEEE takeback scheme.
+The team shave been successful in areas such as membership numbers, tonnes collected, education and fundraising.
+WEEE Ireland achieved the targets set to collect 65% of WEEE placed on the market by members, so well done!

-In order to exceed the EU collection target of 65% in 2019 WEEE Ireland will need to work harder and collect an additional 12%.
-This increase is due to an increased in volumes of electrical appliances put onto the market in the past three years. (offered to and purchased by consumers)
+In order to exceed the EU collection target of 65% (by weight) in 2019 WEEE Ireland will need to work hard and remain focused on collections to increase recycling volumes as more electrical appliances are placed onto the market for purchase by consumers. (ie. electrical and electronic items offered to and purchased by consumers).

 In addition to extra material, the lighter weight of some new products; such as flat-panel TVs compared to older CRT box televisions, reduces the weight of WEEE coming back for recycling.
-These factors will make the national achievement of 65% collection rate more difficult to reach over coming years.
+These factors will make the ongoing achievement of a 65% national collection rate a challenge over the coming years.

 WEEE Ireland is the largest scheme for the collection of household and dual-use WEEE in the Irish marketplace.
-It accounts for two-thirds of national collection activity and in 2019 WEEE Ireland through its network of partners collected and recycled 36,131
+It accounts for two-thirds of national collection activity and in 2019 WEEE Ireland have successfully reported 38,594 tonnes of household and dual-use (B2C) WEEE, collected for recycling which equates to 65% takeback of members’ market share.

 WEEE Ireland coordinates collections of waste electrical and electronic equipment via three core channels: Retailers, Civic Amenity Sites, and other WEEE Ireland Collection Points.